Should one refrigerate eggs?

 A glass of spicy peppadew mead.

 This mead incidentally has been racked twice and is still bubbling very slightly.
-After the third it will be perfectly clear; one really should wait a year or more in any case.
+After the third it will be perfectly clear.
 It is a living probiotic.
 It is the ultimate natural wine, the taste to die for.

 There are concerns about commercial alcohol; pasteurisation kills all the friendly yeast cells.
 Even as little as one glass of wine per week increases the probability of cancer.
 However Blue Zone folk drink several glasses of natural wine like this mead daily with their meals; and enjoy incredibly long and zestful lives.